JW Anderson X Uniqlo Heads To The Countryside

-Today, Uniqlo announced the arrival of its fifth JW Anderson collaboration.
-The 65-piece womenswear collection, which Anderson’s themed “British Country Style,” contains all of the pieces we’ve come to expect from him: bold but clean prints and colors; classic-with-a-twist outerwear, including trenches, anoraks, and parkas; and enough gingham for the entire family.
-Also included are 71 menswear pieces, including the collab’s signature clashing stripe tees, “pocketable” coats, and linen button-downs, as well as 27 unisex accessories ranging from Teva-like sandals to color-blocked mid-calf socks.
+On Thursday, Uniqlo announced the arrival of its fifth JW Anderson collaboration.
+The 65-piece womenswear collection, which Anderson’s themed “British Country Style,” contains all of the pieces we’ve come to expect from him: bold but clean prints and colours; classic-with-a-twist outerwear, including trenches, anoraks, and parkas; and enough gingham for the entire family.
+Also included are 71 menswear pieces, including the collab’s signature clashing stripe tees, “pocketable” coats, and linen button-downs, as well as 27 unisex accessories ranging from Teva-like sandals to colour-blocked mid-calf socks.

 Advertisement